Optimal Placement of Distributed Energy Storage in Power Networks: Discussion and extensions

-Our result is robust to changes in demand profiles, generation capacities, line flow capacities and admittances in the entire network, i.e., it remains optimal not to place any storage at buses in set $\mathcal{K}$ under any changes to the above-mentioned parameters.
-The optimal sizing and the operation of the storage devices, however, might vary with changes in these parameters.
-To illustrate the efficacy of this robustness, consider the example in Figure \ref{fig:ex1}.
+Next, we discuss how Theorem \ref{thm:main} defines an investment strategy that is robust to many system parameters.
+Our result suggests that it remains optimal not to place any storage at buses in set $\mathcal{K}$ even if the demand profiles, generation capacities, line flow capacities or admittances in the network change.
+Consider the example in Figure \ref{fig:ex1}.
 Suppose the line flow capacity is larger than the peak value of the demand profile, i.e., $f_{12} \geq \max_{t \in [T]} d_2(t)$.
-It can be checked that placing all the available storage at the generator bus is an optimal solution.
+It can be checked that placing all the available storage at the generator bus is also an optimal solution.
 If at a later time during the operation of the network, the demand increases such that the peak demand surpasses the line capacity, this placement of storage no longer remains optimal and requires new infrastructure for storage to be built on the demand side to avoid load shedding.
-If, however, we use the optimum as suggested by the problem $\Pi^\mathcal{K}$ and place all storage on the demand side from the beginning, then this placement not only can accommodate the change in the demand, but, it also, remains optimal under the available storage budget.
-To explore a different direction, suppose another generator is built to supply the load in Figure \ref{fig:ex1}.
-Then, Theorem \ref{thm:main} implies that the optimal placement still has no storage at bus 1 and thus is robust to such extensions of the network.
-In summary, Theorem \ref{thm:main} suggests that the optimal storage placement problem has an interesting underlying structure and the solution to this problem is robust to changes in a wide class of system parameters and hence useful for network planners.
+If, however, we use the optimum as suggested by the problem $\Pi^\mathcal{K}$ and place all storage on the demand side from the beginning, then this placement not only can accommodate the change in the demand, but it also remains optimal under the available storage budget.
+To explore another such direction, suppose another generator is built to supply the load in Figure \ref{fig:ex1}.
+From Theorem \ref{thm:main}, it follows that we still do not need storage allocation at bus 1 even with the extended network.

-The network planner uses Theorem \ref{thm:main} to solve the investment decision strategy and the optimal control policy for the generation and storage devices for a power network as follows.
-Let $\mathcal{K}$ be the set of \emph{all} generator buses with single connections.
-With the demand profiles and network parameters as input, solve the problem $\Pi^{\mathcal{K}}$ optimally.
-The optimal storage capacities $b_k^*, k \in \mathcal{N} \setminus \mathcal{K}$ define the investment decision strategy for sizing storage units at different buses.
-The optimal generation profiles $g_k^*(t), k \in \mathcal{N}_G$ define the economic dispatch of the various generators and the optimal charging/ discharging profiles $\gamma_k^*(t), \delta_k^*(t), k \in \mathcal{N} \setminus \mathcal{K}$ define the optimal control of the installed storage units.

-We end this discussion with a simple remark regarding the incorporation of renewables to the power network.
-Renewable generators with marginal cost of production can be treated as negative loads (and the corresponding buses as load buses).
-The result of Theorem $1$ still applies to all conventional generator buses that have single links.
-However, buses with single connections with a renewable energy source differ from the corresponding ones with conventional sources and thus are not guaranteed to have zero storage in the optimal placement.